modeckimellett/bedrock/src/site/markdown/optionals.md

 ## Optionals

 Many of the component and page decorator methods return an `Optional` wrapper for nullable values.
-See the [Google Guava user guide](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained#Optional) for a more thorough explanation, but here are a few examples of `Optional` usage in a CQ context:
+See the [Google Guava user guide](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained#Optional) for a more thorough explanation, but here are a few examples of `Optional` usage in the AEM context:

     String href = getAsHref("path").or("#");
     String redirectHref = getAsHref("redirectPath").or(currentPage.getHref());